vegardjo/ck5_accordion/README.md

 ## INTRODUCTION

-The Ck5 accordion open/closed module is a module that adds an accordion that can be open or closed, which is controlled via a setting.
+The Ck5 accordion open/closed module is a Drupal 10 / 11 module that adds an accordion that can be open or closed, which is controlled via a setting.

 Made as an update of an internal module.
 You are likely much better off using the